Canon PIXMA TR8620a Printer Review

 Our Verdict

-The Canon PIXMA TR8620a is good for family use.
-It prints excellent-looking photos with lots of detail and vibrant colors.
+The Canon PIXMA TR8620a is decent for home use.
+It produces excellent-looking photos with rich detail and vibrant colors.
 While some colors are slightly off, they don't look bad enough to ruin your pictures.
 Otherwise, it has everything else you'd need for home use: a flatbed scanner, an automatic document feeder, and double-sided printing.
-While it doesn't offer an especially high page yield, the cost-per-print remains low.
+While it doesn't offer an especially high page yield, the cost per print remains low.

 Pros